luca-penasa/Apero2Meshlab/README.md

 rm Apero2Meshlab.c  CPP_Apero2Meshlab.cpp
 ```

-If you have done it with a new commit, refer to mercurial documentation on how to remove a commmit.
+If you have done it with a new commit, refer to mercurial documentation on how to remove a commit.

 Using
 -----
 When patched and compiled you will have a mm3d Apero2Meshlab tool that provides two methods for exporting to meshlab:
 1. undistort images with drunk and write out a mlp file with the cameras in it
 2. keep the images as they are and write the mlp file using the first two distortions coefficients of the camera only.